OpenZeppelin/openzeppelin-foundry-upgrades/README.md

-# Foundry Upgrades Preview
+# Foundry Upgrades (Preview)

-Preview Foundry library for deploying and managing upgradeable contracts, which includes upgrade safety checks.
+Preview of a Foundry library for deploying and managing upgradeable contracts, which includes upgrade safety checks.

 > **Warning**
 > Experimental code.
 Functionality is subject to change.